tomwijnroks/peildatum/README.md

 ```

 ### Developing locally
-When developing, start the jekyll server that will auto rebuild and reload the page upon changes.
+When developing, start the Jekyll server that will auto rebuild and reload the page upon changes.
 ```
 bundle exec jekyll serve --livereload --source ./docs
 ```